 This chapter presents a review of literature relevant to chloride-induced corrosion of RC systems with coated steel rebars and estimation of the service lives of RC systems with coated steel rebars.
 This chapter includes the review of corrosion initiation mechanisms involved in and critical parameters for the estimation of the service lives of RC systems.
 Then, the existing test methodologies for assessment of RC systems are discussed in detail, highlighting the drawbacks associated with the existing assessment techniques of coated steel rebars.
-Then, details on why there is a difference in the field and laboratory experiences with corrosion of RC systems with coated steel rebars are provided.
-After that, the bond characteristics of RC systems without and with corrosion is discussed.
+Then, details on why there is a difference in the field and laboratory experiences with corrosion of RC systems without and with corrosion is discussed.
 Then, a review is provided to establish the base on why the existing service life models may not work for estimating the life of RC systems with coated steel rebars.